Last updated: 25th February 2021

 Message from our Group Director of Nursing & Executive Lead for Infection, Prevention and Control

-24/7 operational leadership arrangements are in place and all services and colleagues have access to a dedicated helpline for any queries or requests for support.
-We are working to the latest national infection prevention and control guidance, alongside local restrictions to manage local outbreaks as determined by the Government and local authorities.
-We continue to work to the standards and requirements relating to COVID-19 through our pandemic management arrangements, including our monitoring and provision of the appropriate PPE.
+Operational leadership arrangements are in place across all services 24/7 and colleagues continue to have access to a dedicated helpline regarding Covid-19 for any queries or requests for support.
+We are working to the latest national infection prevention and control guidance, alongside restrictions to manage local outbreaks as determined by the Government and local authorities.
+We continue to work to the standards and requirements relating to Covid-19 through our pandemic management arrangements, including our monitoring and provision of the appropriate PPE.
 All of our young people have access to testing as do our staff.

 Our teams are in regular contact with key commissioners and are following national guidance related to the provision of information, including nationally-required reporting.
-On this basis, I regret that we’re unable to respond to requests for business continuity plans or general preparedness information.
+On this basis, I regret that we continue to be unable to respond to requests for business continuity plans or general preparedness information.
 Instead, we are directing external stakeholders to the information contained on this webpage, which we continue to update on a regular basis.
-However, if your query relates to a specific individual placed at one of our services, please contact that location directly using the contact details available on this website and we will do whatever we can to assist.
+However, if your query relates to a specific individual placed at one of our services, please contact that site directly using the contact details available on this website and we will do whatever we can to assist.

 Group Director of Nursing & Executive Lead for Infection, Prevention and Control